 No intention to talk down at you… but you are an animal.
 A beast that needs shelter, food and water first before anything else.
 It's hard to concentrate on work or an unimportant motor task when something is not quite right with one of the three.
 You probably don't notice or attribute the wandering or interrupting thoughts to food or water but your body might be trying to talk to you.

-We're not approaching the realm of "finding your zen" once you eat a good meal in the comfort of your home with plenty of fluids to hydrate you.
-That would be ridiculous.
-Just keep in mind that you're constantly within 72 hours of death if you don't get fluids.
+Keep in mind that you're constantly within 72 hours of death if you don't get fluids.
 As hours tick on and on, it doesn't take much to set off your bodily alarms and they WILL distract you from whatever you're doing.
 We're civilized people that couldn't imagine death by dehydration so we've learned ways to take these queues a lot less seriously.

 Nonetheless, It REALLY IS TRUE that the subtle inconveniences in your day can and will push you to the edge when you're lacking the most basic of physiological needs.
 The only thing your system needs immediately more than water is air.
 The next time you get angry when you drop your keys with your hands full in the grocery store parking lot, or the next time you feel like an idiot for forgetting something any fool would remember… Think about how silly it is that you're so moody about something so trivial and part of every day life.